 The traditional way of sending CSAT surveys

-Most help desks, including big names like Zendesk and Intercom, lean on rule-based automation to send out CSAT surveys.
-In plain English, that means someone on your team has to manually build a workflow that tells the system exactly when to send the survey.
+Most industry leaders, including established platforms like Freshdesk and Zendesk, lean on proven rule-based automation to send out CSAT surveys.
+In plain English, that means your team sets up a workflow that tells the system exactly when to send the survey.

 Triggers and manual automations

-Typically, a support manager or admin has to dive into their help desk’s settings and build a workflow from the ground up.
-It usually boils down to a simple command like: "WHEN a ticket status is changed to 'Solved,' THEN send the CSAT survey email."
+Typically, a support manager or admin uses their help desk’s settings to build a workflow.
+It usually boils down to a reliable command like: "WHEN a ticket status is changed to 'Solved,' THEN send the CSAT survey email."

-It sounds simple enough, but platforms like Zendesk and Intercom require you to carefully click through multiple steps to set up the right conditions, triggers, and actions.
-You have to spell out the exact criteria for when the survey goes out, what it says, and how it’s delivered.
-It’s a completely manual job that puts all the pressure on you to design the logic.
+This setup is very structured.
+Platforms like Freshdesk provide clear, step-by-step interfaces to set up the right conditions, triggers, and actions.
+You define the exact criteria for when the survey goes out, what it says, and how it’s delivered.
+It’s a deliberate process that ensures every ticket meeting your criteria gets a survey.

 -